 ADT is one of the most recognizable names in home security systems, and they’ve been in business since 1874.
-When something isn’t working, it goes without saying that ADT usually has a solution.
-The standard ADT alarm is supposed to be 140dB, so what happens when it isn’t loud enough?
+ADT alarms are supposed to be 140dB.
+What if that isn’t loud enough?

-To turn up your ADT alarm, you’ll have to have an ADT Technician come out and have a look at your system.
-ADT alarms are roughly 140dB, and anything much lower than that needs to be checked.
+To turn up your ADT alarm, you need to have an ADT Technician come out and look at your system.
+ADT alarms are roughly 140dB, and anything lower needs to be checked.

-None of the ADT panels are likely to allow you to adjust the alarm siren levels without a technician’s help.
-However, there may be some other volume controls with the system you can manage on your own; read on to learn more.
+None of the ADT panels will allow you to adjust the alarm siren levels without a technician’s help.
+There may be some other volume controls with the system; read on to learn more.

 You can only raise and lower the voice, keypad, and chime volumes with your ADT alarm through the app.
-If your ADT alarm systems are triggering a low volume alarm, it’s most likely the cause of defective equipment, and you’ll need to contact ADT Customer Service.
+If your ADT alarm system has a low volume alarm, it’s most likely the cause of defective equipment, and you’ll need to contact ADT Customer Service.

 Remember, the alarm siren is around 140dB, which is as loud as a jet taking off from a landing strip, so it’s pretty loud.
-It has to be at least 85dB according to Nationally Recognized Industry Standards, but that’s not much louder than conversational levels, which are 60dB.
+It has to be at least 85dB according to National Standards.

-If your alarm volume level has suddenly dropped or has always been low, without any input from you, you should try resetting the system (more on this later).
+If your alarm volume level has suddenly dropped or has always been low, you should try resetting the system.
 ADT Pulse and ADT Command panels make it a simple process.

-Your ADT Pulse Gateway is the black, rectangular box located close to your router.
-It looks very much like a standard router stood on end and will usually have blinking red or green LED lights.
+Your ADT Pulse Gateway is the black, rectangular box close to your router.
+It looks like a standard router stood on end and will usually have a blinking red or green LED lights.
 Rebooting it is a pretty standard affair.

-- To reset it, simply unplug it from the wall outlet along with the ethernet cable that tethers it to your router.
+- To reset it, simply unplug it from the wall outlet and the ethernet cable that tethers it to your router.
 ADT recommends waiting a full five minutes before restarting the Gateway.

 - Plug the Pulse Gateway back in after five minutes have elapsed and let it cycle back up before plugging it back into the ethernet port on the back of your router.